kdoore/CS2335-Gitbook/project-1-game-controller/startbutton-functionality.md

       }

     /// <summary>
     /// Starts the game.
-    /// this function Must be public
+    /// this function Must be declared as public
     /// function to be called by StartButton,
     /// This will be added to the OnClick event in the inspector for the StartButton
     /// </summary>